 Sub is a sound installation presented at Naturmødet 2018

 We often think of the ocean as a silent place, but actually it can be quite a noisy environment.
 Through recent years marine noise pollution has gone from being relatively undiscussed to becoming an environmental problem gaining a lot of attention.
-The speed of sound under water is more than 4 times faster than through air and since the other senses (sight, touch, smell and taste) are limited, many sea mammals use sound as their most important form of communication to find mates, seek food, avoid predators and to navigate.
+The speed of sound under water is more than 4 times faster than through air and since the other senses are limited, many sea mammals use sound as their most important form of communication to find mates, seek food, avoid predators and to navigate.
 Human activities on the oceans that involve noise can affect these functions.

 A lot of marine activities creates underwater noise; low frequency sounds from ships, intensive impuls sounds like the building of offshore windmills, and high frequencies in the ultra-sonic area from sonar systems on smaller boats.
 These sounds can potentially disturb biologically relevant signals, like communication between sea mammals, and studies have shown that some species are quite sensitive to sound and their hearing spans a broad frequency spectrum.

 The sounds used in this installation was recorded with underwater microphones on approximately 8 meters depth, about 900 meters out from the coast of Hirtshals on April 19th 2018.

 To our ears, the sound in this installation is comparable to brown noise; a certain type of noise that has a large proportion of high frequencies removed, resulting in a deeper sound that is similar to natural environments like high wind or waves on a beach.